jcgregorio/blog/content/news/2021/06/bazel-and-gopls/index.md

-[proposal: global ignore mechanism for Go tool ecosystem](https://github.com/golang/go/issues/42965), but given the push back from the core Go developers every time this issue is raised is "just sprinkle empty go.mod files in those directories", which is both impractical and just a tag arrogant, I'm not very hopeful.
+[proposal: global ignore mechanism for Go tool ecosystem](https://github.com/golang/go/issues/42965), but given the push back from the core Go developers every time this issue is raised is "just sprinkle empty go.mod files in those directories", which is both impractical and just a tad arrogant, I'm not very hopeful.